kish10/papers_to_read/ml/convergence_and_generalization_properties_of_nns/Neural-Tangent-Kernel_Convergence-and-Generalization-in-Neural-Networks_nov-2018.md

     > [12] M. Leshno, V. Lin, A. Pinkus, and S. Schocken.
 Multilayer feedforward networks with a non-polynomial activation function can approximate any function.
 Neural Networks, 6(6):861–867,1993

-2. How exactly (in a quantitative snese) do saddle point do saddle points slow down the convergence?
+2. How exactly (in a quantitative sense) do saddle points slow down the convergence?
-    > Indeed the loss surface of neural networks optimization problems is highly non-convex: it has a high numberof saddle points which may slow down the convergence (5).
+    > Indeed the loss surface of neural networks optimization problems is highly non-convex: it has a high number of saddle points which may slow down the convergence (5).

 3. Why?